thecodebeneath/codebeneath-lab-aws/msk/README.md

 # Managed Streaming Kafka
-This module will create a Kafka cluster with 2 nodes.
+This module will create a MSK Kafka cluster with 3 brokers.
 It allows access only from the cooresponding Kafka client ec2 instance.

+The module also enables two authentication modes: IAM auth and SCRAM auth.
+Corresponding to these auth modes, it also creates a SCRAM user and an IAM role based user.

 Ref: [Get Started with Amazon Managed Streaming for Apache Kafka (MSK) | Amazon Web Services](https://www.youtube.com/watch?v=5WaIgJwYpS8)